doc4d/docs/docs/FormObjects/progressIndicator.md

 The variable associated with the indicator controls the display.
 You place values into, or use values from, the indicator using methods.
 For example, a method for a field or enterable object could be used to control a progress indicator:

 ```4d
- $vTherm:=[Employees]Salary
+ vTherm:=[Employees]Salary
 ```

-This method assigns the value of the Salary field to the $vTherm variable.
+This method assigns the value of the Salary field to the vTherm variable.
 This method would be attached to the Salary field.

 Conversely, you could use the indicator to control the value in a field.
 The user drags the indicator to set the value.
 In this case the method becomes:

 ```4d
- [Employees]Salary:=$vTherm
+ [Employees]Salary:=vTherm
 ```

 The method assigns the value of the indicator to the Salary field.
 As the user drags the indicator, the value in the Salary field changes.